sobiya57/zomato-rating-prediction/README.md

 ## 📈 Model Explainability

-The application provides **feature importance visualization** to explain:
+Provides feature importance visualization to explain:
 - Why a particular rating was predicted
 - Which features influenced the prediction the most